elliotec/elliotec.com/source/posts/2015-10-01-teach-yourself-by-teaching.html.markdown

 Since then, I've started working as a mentor for [Thinkful](http://thinkful.com) on the weekends.
 This, plus being the development lead of a team at my full time spot gives me plentiful teaching, and therefore learning, opportunities.

 I am consistently stumped by questions my students and teammates ask me.
 Sometimes it feels good when they have an easy question that I'm well prepared for, but that is rarely the case.
 More often, I'll have to look up pieces of answers and help them and myself connect the dots.

 Surprise!
 Thats what I do in my real life job anyway!

-It's humbling and also excellent practice to go through this process.

 So, if you're a blossoming developer or recent grad that is stuck in the awful seemingly infinite loop of "I need experience to get a job to get experience so I can get a job" like me and so many have been in the past, try your hand at teaching.
 Some good places to start would be TA-ing for some classes, private tutoring, or even just blogging.

-If you've got tons of experience and are feeling a bit stale on your skills or just plain bored, try your hand at teaching.
+Or, if you've got tons of experience and are feeling a bit stale on your skills or just plain bored, try teaching!
 Some good places to start could be assisting at a university, private teaching facility like bootcamps, business or development mentoring, or even just blogging.
+Best of all, be a true mentor for someone.

+A true mentorship experience is hard to find without contriving it, but I have had some unbelievable mentors in my life that have been far more influential than they know, and have shaped me and my character immensely.
+I strive to be that person for someone else someday, but I may not even know it if it happens.

 Being a teacher implies mastery of the subject even though to be a decent teacher you must acknowledge that the more you know, the more you realize you know very little.